-CONDITION 6.
-FREE DATABASE REVIEWS AND BCII CRIMINAL RECORDS CHECK
+Attachment B ELDERLY SERVICES PROGRAM FREE DATABASE REVIEWS AND BCII CRIMINAL RECORDS CHECK

-6.0 The Provider shall conduct the six free database reviews and BCII criminal records check of all volunteers, applicants and existing employees providing direct care to ESP clients.
+1.1 The Provider shall conduct free database reviews and BCII criminal records check of all volunteers, applicants and existing employees providing direct care to ESP clients.
 Direct care is defined as any in-person contact with one or more clients who receive an ESP service or any access to an ESP client's personal property or personal records.
-The only exemption to this requirement will be in the case of Adult Day Services where volunteers are directly supervised and are not alone with a client.